1. Advertise around town.

-Even if you’re crunched for time coming up to Small Business Saturday, you can take ten minutes to throw together a flyer advertising your promotions, then get help from friends and family to post them around town.
+Even if you are crunched for time coming up to Small Business Saturday, you can take ten minutes to throw together a flier advertising your promotions, then get help from friends and family to post them around town.
 Many hands make the work light, and those businesses who make time to promote their Small Business Saturday offerings stand to gain from extra foot traffic coming to check out the event.

 To spur the most traffic, be as specific as possible when advertising your special deals.
-For example, "15% off all home goods" is a much more exciting offer than generically saying “Saturday sales”.
+For example, "15% off all home goods" is a much more exciting offer than generically advertising "Saturday Sales."

 Refreshing employees' customer service skills helps everyone provide a delightful experience so customers walk away from your store satisfied.
 In anticipation of Small Business Saturday crowds, go over common and uncommon scenarios with your team.
-This way, if someone needs a special order, or if there's a problem with the credit card machine, employees know how to solve it efficiently.
+This way, if someone needs a special order, or if there's a problem with credit card or point of sale terminals, employees know how to solve the issue efficiently.

-When you post content on social media, don't forget to share using seasonal hashtags like #smallbusinesssaturday to get found by local people curious who's offering special deals on the shopping holiday. @ShopSmall is the offical social media account for the small business shopping day, so if you tag them in your posts, your message could be shared.
+When you post content on social media, don't forget to share using seasonal hashtags like #smallbusinesssaturday to get found by local people curious about who's offering special deals on the shopping holiday. @ShopSmall is the official social media account for the small business shopping day, so if you tag them in your posts, your posts could be shared.

 You may not be able to compete with big box stores when it comes to door buster prizes, but you can still offer incentives to boost sales.
-This could be traditional discounts or buy-one-get-one offers.
-There are also other ways to add value—Small business owners might partner with a local charity to donate a percentage of the day's profits, offer complimentary gift wrapping, waive shipping charges for online orders, or give away cookies and hot cocoa.
+These incentives could include traditional discounts or buy-one-get-one offers.
+There are also other ways to add value—small business owners might partner with a local charity to donate a percentage of the day's profits, offer complimentary gift wrapping, waive shipping charges for online orders, or give away cookies and hot cocoa.
 Think creatively about what might entice shoppers to your store and add value to their holiday season.

 Given how many people make an effort to shop locally on Small Business Saturday, it stands to reason that by extending your hours, you will reach more people and sell more products.
-Open earlier or stay open late and blast your special hours across social media to lure the most foot traffic this Small Business Saturday.
+Open earlier, stay open late, and blast your special hours across social media to lure the most foot traffic.

 If you haven't done so yet, decorate your store for the holiday season.
-The earlier you do this, the better, as people browsing the neighborhood could be lured in by an enticing window display well before the official shopping holiday.
+The earlier you do this the better, as people browsing the neighborhood shops could be lured in by an enticing window display well before the official shopping holiday.

-It’s a lot to plan, but it’s well worth it for business owners: In 2018, consumers spent close to $18 billion on Small Business Saturday.
+It is a lot to plan, but it can be well worth it for small business owners.
+Consumers spend billions on Small Business Saturday.
 Studies show that $68 out of every $100 spent remains in the community when people shop locally, versus $43 when people shop at chain retailers.
-Going all-in for Small Business Saturday not only helps you in your business goals but supports the wellbeing of your broader community.
+Going all-in for Small Business Saturday not only helps you in your business goals but supports the well being of your broader community.
 Keep that in mind as you make your last-minute preparations.